uwdata/fast-kde/README.md

 # Fast Gaussian Kernel Density Estimation

 Fast Gaussian kernel density estimation in 1D or 2D.

-Provides accurate, linear-time O(N + K) estimation using Deriche's approximation.
-This package is based on the IEEE VIS 2021 Short Paper [Fast & Accurate Gaussian Kernel Density Estimation](https://idl.cs.washington.edu/papers/fast-kde). _(For the benchmarks in that paper, see [github.com/uwdata/fast-kde-benchmarks](uwdata/fast-kde-benchmarks).)_
+This package provides accurate, linear-time O(N + K) estimation using Deriche's approximation and is based on the IEEE VIS 2021 Short Paper [Fast & Accurate Gaussian Kernel Density Estimation](https://idl.cs.washington.edu/papers/fast-kde). _(For the benchmarks in that paper, see [github.com/uwdata/fast-kde-benchmarks](uwdata/fast-kde-benchmarks).)_

 ## Citation